ROME TO GENEVA TOUR

 previous Bond tour traveler

 "The saints in the land, they are the excellent ones in whom is all my delight."
 Ps 16:3

-The 2015 tour was such a wonderfully rich and blessed tour, we have decided to offer the ROME TO GENEVA REFORMATION TOUR June 17-27, 2023 will be an amazing time together.
+The 2015 tour was such a wonderfully rich and blessed tour and we are confident that the ROME TO GENEVA REFORMATION TOUR June 17-27, 2023 will be an amazing time together.
 We anticipate this being a tour that will fill up very fast so plan to register early if you would like to join us exploring fascinating sites from Early Church history, the Renaissance, and Reformation.
 We will be especially seeing places where Girolamo Savonarola lived and challenged the corrupt RCC of his day (my biography with EP on Savonarola would be a good read to prepare for this tour, as would The Accidental Voyage).

 "We appreciate that Bond tours are accessible and affordable for families."